-Health and Fitness
+Health and Fitness EXSS 1000 3 cr.
+3

 The course provides a basic survey of the effects of diet, exercise, and selected environmental agents on the mental and physical health of humans.
 Topics may include body build and body composition, fitness evaluation and programming, nutritional considerations, psychological correlates of health, chemical alterations, human sexuality, and personal and public health.